 If you’re in search of the best drones for beginners, there is a huge range of options for you.
 Whether you’re looking for a drone for general photography or a cheap drone to learn how to fly, we have rounded up the best drones for beginners to suit every budget.

-This is why in this guide for the best drones for beginners, I have listed a variety of drones all with varying features and at different prices ranges.
+This is why in this guide for the best drones for beginners, I have listed a variety of drones, all with varying features and at different price ranges.

 What Is The Best Drone For Beginners?

-Apart from drones for racing, most consumer drones are easy to operate and so they are suitable for beginners.
-I have listed 20 drones and they range in price but all of them are under $500.
+Apart from drones for racing, most consumer drones are easy to operate, so they are suitable for beginners.

 Which drone is suitable for you will depend on your budget, the features you want and how you plan on using the drone.